- Solicitors For Business

 - Accidents caused by the fault of a colleague

 - Road traffic accidents whilst working abroad

 - Accidents whilst off duty abroad

-We will investigate the circumstances and cause of your accident, including liaising with any authorities involved, obtaining your medical records, obtaining independent medical reports to detail your injuries and prognosis, and taking witness evidence to support your claim.
+The team will investigate the circumstances and cause of your accident, including liaising with any authorities involved, obtaining your medical records, obtaining independent medical reports to detail your injuries and prognosis, and taking witness evidence to support your claim.

 It helps us if you can provide as much evidence as you have that could be supportive of your claim.
 This may include your contract of employment, payslips, and details of any witnesses to your accident.

 We will work with you to gather medical evidence addressing your injuries to make sure the full extent of the injury and the impact it has had on your life is known when we seek compensation on your behalf.
 We will also calculate the financial losses you have sustained, so it helps if you can keep receipts for any expenses you incur for medication, travel or treatment.

 How long do I have to make a claim?